 Over the past few years, many definitions and interpretations of the flipped classroom have emerged.
 This has caused frustration and confusion for both faculty and students.
 It's important to recognize that the flipped classroom is not just about videos.
 And it's not "all or none."

-When you work through the course, you will:
+As you work through the modules, you will:

 You will receive a weekly email which includes information about that week's module, your homework assignment, and additional resources to keep you moving forward.